davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

 Take a moment to study the schema, noting the foreign and primary keys.
 Browse the data in each relation to familiarize yourself with the database contents.
 Answer the following queries.
 Save the queries in a plain text file for submission.
 I've given you the expected results below each query.

 1. Return all customer names and their addresses if they are not represented by a sales rep. Order by customer name.
+There should be 22 rows.

    ```
    customerName   addressLine1  addressLine2  city        state       postalCode